- Current Funding Opportunities

 - Past Funding Opportunities

 - OJP Award Data

-This webpage is intended to identify some significant additional conditions that OJP may include in 2016 awards, in order to address matters related to finances and financial management.
-These additional conditions are used as appropriate to supplement the "general conditions"included on virtually all OJP awards made in 2016.
+This webpage is intended to identify some significant additional conditions that OJP may include in FY 2017 awards, in order to address certain matters related to financial management.
+These additional conditions are used as appropriate to supplement the "General Conditions" to be included on OJP awards made in FY 2017.

 Federal Funding Accountability and Transparency Act of 2006 (FFATA) requirements - Reporting of subawards and executive compensation